jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## End-to-end perspective

 Many companies have started to modernize their architectures in order to build better applications, more scalables and more evolvables.
-Some of theses companies use a Microservices style, others have decided to back to better monoliths and others are thinking about how improve the way to build software.
-In the most of them there is something common: they think about services, decomposition in pieces, independent teams, agility, etc but focused on backend systems (APIs, backend services, migration HOST to (micro) services, etc...).
+Some of theses companies use a Microservices style, others have decided to return to monoliths but building "better monoliths" and others are just thinking about how improve the way to build software.

+The most of them have something common: they think about services, decomposition in pieces, independent teams, agility, etc but the most have started just focusing on backend systems (APIs, backend services, migration HOST to (micro) services, etc...).

 But, as we have seen in the previous section, something is true: the most of features are end-to-end and they are  composed for elements in every layer: